11 May 2016

 In 2002, engineers created a new solution: a huge mechanical lift by which boats ascend and descend the drop in minutes.
 Dubbed ‘The Falkirk Wheel’, it’s the world’s only rotational boat transporter.
 It’s a visually striking structure that melds 21st century engineering technology with the nostalgia of the UK’s centuries old canal system.

 Engineering projects of unprecedented scale continue to propel China’s status as an emerging superpower, from the world’s fastest trains to its largest airport, but it’s Beijing’s National Stadium that is perhaps the most recognisable.
 Affectionately dubbed ‘The Bird’s Nest’, it’s the world’s largest steel structure, combining unforgettable aesthetics with environmentally sustainable features – during winter, the stadium draws heat from geothermal sources deep underground, while rainwater is collected to supply restrooms.

 Realising the world’s most ambitious engineering projects requires diverse abilities ranging from risk management and communication, to applied knowledge of state-of-the-art engineering techniques.
 Engineering managers embody this skillset – they marry critical thinking and technical problem-solving, with highly-developed abilities in leadership and management.

 SCU Online’s Masters in Engineering Management will arm you with the skills to operate at the very top tiers of the engineering profession.
 Students build on their grounding in engineering through diverse subjects ranging from entrepreneurship and marketing, to project management and leadership.

 Our postgraduate programs are designed for professionals who need to fit study around work and lifestyle.
-To chat to our enrolment advisors and find out more, call 1300 589 882.
+To chat with our enrolment advisors and find out more, call 1300 589 882.